cdl-geneseo/geneseo-dictionary/B/Bogus.md

 # Bogus

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Bogus

 Created by  Zachary Arthur, last modified on Sep 23, 2008

 AJ: Ridiculous; &quot;He wanted the paper by this Friday--that's so bogus.&quot; F92 AJ-falling out of use.
 Only 22% of the students surveyed identified this term.
 S99 AJ: 93% of students surveyed this term.
 F06